SomeonetookVeracles/Kiboard/journal.md

 # August 31st - Setup

 I started the project offf by setting up the initial schematic, opening Kicad and installing all the necessary libraries.
-For the MCU I used an ATMega32U4, which had it's... downsides, along with needing a dedicated clock on the board, as well as being incredibly expensive for the capabilities (5$ + 2.5kb ram hurts the soul), there are only 25 GPIO pins, and 5 power pins that need each of their own decoupling capacitors, this was exhausting to deal with, so I decided to go ahead and try out a new competitor I previously overlooked: The ESP-32 Wroom.
+For the MCU I used an ATMega32U4, which had it's... downsides, along with needing a dedicated clock on the board, as well as being incredibly expensive for the capabilities (5$ + 2.5kb ram hurts the soul), there are only 25 GPIO pins, and 5 power pins that need each of their own decoupling capacitors, this was exhausting to deal with, so I decided to go ahead and try out a new competitor I previously overlooked: The ESP-32 Wroom:

 ![ESP32-WROOM-32E-N8R2](https://github.com/user-attachments/assets/d6b174e6-c8da-4ba3-853f-b7365afb59ae)